 While in Kenya, Dr. Humphreys also visited hospitals known for providing quality healthcare to the underserved in Kenya, and was able to identify a hospital just outside of Nairobi with which he can partner to build a quality spine program designed to educate local orthopedic residents and young surgeons, and ultimately provide affordable spinal health care to those suffering from neck and back pain.

-Upon return home from Kenya, Dr. Humphreys and the team at Kenai Spine organized a committee whose job it will be to plan and execute a return trip to that hospital in Kenya where spine patients can receive advanced spinal health care.
-The Kenai Spine team plans to head back to Africa in January 2015.
+Upon return home from Kenya, Dr. Humphreys and his team organized a committee whose job it will be to plan and execute a return trip to that hospital in Kenya where spine patients can receive advanced spinal health care.
+The team plans to head back to Africa in January 2015.

-“A project of this magnitude requires significant planning and participation by many people and organizations who are willing to donate their time, expertise, medical instrumentation and equipment for the benefit of the underprivileged in Kenya”, explains Craig Wilcox, executive director of Kenai Spine.
-Wilcox continues, “This is something Dr. Humphreys feels strongly about.
-He believes that he should give back to not only the Alaska community where he grew up, but also play some role in helping those in the poorest areas of Africa who suffer from spine problems, and who would never otherwise benefit from the pain relief provided by spine surgery.
-We are fortunate to be able to assemble a team that is capable and willing to carry out Dr. Humphreys’ vision.”
+“A project of this magnitude requires significant planning and participation by many people and organizations who are willing to donate their time, expertise, medical instrumentation and equipment for the benefit of the underprivileged in Kenya”, explains Dr. Humphreys.
+“This is something we feel strongly about.
+We believe that we should give back to not only the Alaska community where we grew up, but also play some role in helping those in the poorest areas of Africa who suffer from spine problems, and who would never otherwise benefit from the pain relief provided by spine surgery.
+We are fortunate to be able to assemble a team that is capable and willing to carry out this vision.”